stat545ubc-2022/Linger_Shen_Mini_Data_Analysis/mini-project-1.md

 planted count by month.
 And 1 cycle is roughly 1 year.
 Specifically, the month with larger tree planted count coincides with springtime (March to May).
 While during the winter month (Nov. to Feb.), people tends to plant less.
-This finding conform to our common sense.
+This finding conforms to our common sense.

 #### Reseach Question 2.
 What’s the relationship between the year/month we planted the trees and its tree’s height?
 Is there any trend by time?

-We can determine from the summary and plot that, the tree’s count of some smaller *height_range_id*, such as 0, 1 increases, and the larger ones, such as 2 - 6 decreases over the year.
-So, we can concludes that, people tend to plant shorter tree in the recent 10 years.
+We can determine from the summary and plot that, the tree’s count of some smaller *height_range_id*, such as 0, 1 increase, and the larger ones, such as 2 - 6 decrease over the year.
+So, we can concludes that, people tend to plant shorter trees in the recent 10 years.

 #### Reseach Question 3.
 What’s the relationship between the neighbourhood and its tree’s size (height and diameter)?
 Is there any pattern, such as some neighbourhood prefer planting bigger or taller trees?